photography consent noticeWhat are the GDPR consent issues for photographers and event managers?

 Take a look at our page with further information: Photographers & Journalists

-Update 26th October 2021: The ICO has released a draft version of its new draft journalism code.
+Update 16th January 2024: The ICO has released its new journalism code.
 I am planning to run a course on this new code.
-If you would like to be kept informed about it please get in touch.
+If you would like information about it please get in touch.

 Leave a Reply